aragon/staking/README.md

 ## Testing
 ### Truffle

 Currently this app is using Truffle.
-You can run tests with `npm test`.
+You can run tests with `yarn test`.

 ### Coverage
-You can measure coverage using Truffle by running `npm run coverage`.
+You can measure coverage using Truffle by running `yarn coverage`.

 ## Get involved
 - Discuss in [Aragon Forum](https://forum.aragon.org/)